yuanz03/tp/docs/UserGuide.md

 #### Unassign an injury from player: `unassigninjury`

-Removes an injury status currently assigned to an existing player in the Playbook.
+Removes an injury status currently assigned to an existing player in the PlayBook.

 Format: `unassigninjury pl/PLAYER_NAME i/INJURY`